TheArturthur/CoppermindScraper/Cosmere/De Tashikk.md

 They have a good relationship with Alm, and Alm people are allowed to enter the nation without much trouble.

 #### Alethkar
 They are a member of the Coalition of Monarchs with Alethkar.
-They also grant them spanreed services to Alethkar, who makes effective use of their services.
+They also grant their spanreed services to Alethkar, which makes effective use of these services.

 #### Azir
 They are under the control of the Azish Empire, and are thus subservient to Azir.